Start by selecting your program

 Horticulture

-NOTE: If you are in the co-op version of your program, you will also need to register in COOP-1120, Section EL02 in addition to the other courses listed for the fall semester.
+• For those students enrolled in the co-op version of the program, registration into the Co-op Preparatory Course, COOP*1120, Section 01 (0.00 credit), is required in addition to the above courses listed for the fall semester.

 Veterinary Technology (Conv)

-- An email will be sent to your GryphMail at a later date concerning clothing and additional program requirements
+• An email will be sent to your @uoguelph email at a later date regarding required clothing and additional program requirements

 Veterinary Technology (Alt)